jeseyfried/ai-history-syllabus/outcomes.md

 class="info"
 text="
 - Learning Outcome: Students will understand the process of citation chasing.
-- Activity: Small groups work together to replicate Ginzburg's process of citation chasing to reconstruct Menochio's reading list.
+- Activity: Small groups work together to replicate Ginzburg's process of citation chasing to reconstruct Menocchio's reading list.
 "
 %}